Plan Your Visit

 Getting Here

-MOCA’s front entrance is located along Sterling Rd.
+MOCA’s front entrance is located at 158 Sterling Rd.

 The museum can also be accessed by the West Toronto Railpath, which runs north to south between Dupont St and Dundas St West.
 You can access MOCA from the Railpath via a pathway between MOCA and Henderson Brewery.